drowzy/meld/README.md

 # Meld

-A Request coalescing library for Elixir
+A Request coalescing library for Elixir.

+> Request coalescing is the practice of combining multiple requests for the same object into a single request to origin,
+> and then potentially using the resulting response to satisfy all pending requests.

 ## Installation